USCGC Eagle (WIX-327): Changes from original design

 By 1979, the Coast Guard had developed plans for an extensive refit at the Coast Guard Yard facility.
 From 1979 to 1983, Eagle visited the yard all four winters between summer deployments.
 During these maintenance availability periods her original 1936 Burmeister & Wain diesel engine, known affectionately as 'Elmer,' along with the generators and evaporators, were replaced by modern equipment ('Elmer' was given to the Portuguese vessel Sagres, the former Albert Leo Schlageter, to provide spare parts for her engine).
 This made the engine room more spacious, less noisy, and far cooler in temperature.
 The new engine could be controlled directly from the bridge through a pressurized air line and responded instantly, rather than after a 30-second delay common with the original engine.
 Additional watertight compartmentalization was also added (previously, there had been only seven).
 This compartmentalization included closing in cadet berthing areas, eliminating separate upper-class (fixed three-tier bunks) and lower-class (hammock) berthing and made the ship better able to accommodate male and female cadets.
 Crew habitability was greatly improved with the installation of new ventilation and air conditioning systems, fresh water showers, and fresh water clothes washing machines.
 An enclosed pilothouse was built around the exhaust funnel on the quarterdeck.
 Electronic equipment (e.g., radar, navigation, and radio equipment) was updated as well, and much of it was moved from the radio room into the new pilothouse.
 The helm station remained unsheltered and unchanged.
 Finally, the entire teak deck was replaced, and the steel beneath it was found to be badly corroded and had to be repaired as well.
 For two summers, Eagle sailed without parts of her teak deck.
 It was discovered that the teak deck is one of the keys to 'stiffening' the longitudinal strength of the ship.

 In 2014, Eagle began a similar refit.
 The ship's crew temporarily shifted its administrative homeport to Baltimore and began an extensive four-year service life extension project.
 Each year, Eagle spent six months in the yard and six months sailing with trainees.
 The goal of this maintenance overhaul was for the ship to remain safe and viable as the Coast Guard's premier training vessel well into the 21st century.
 Significant work was conducted on the HVAC system, engine room, hull, and other systems.
-Its auxiliary propulsion unit was replaced in the winter of 2017–2018.
+Her 1980 Caterpillar auxiliary propulsion unit was replaced by a new motor from MTU in the winter of 2017–2018.
 After the refit was completed, Eagle returned to her traditional homeport of New London, Connecticut.

-Eagle Commanding Officers

-CAPT Jessica Rozzi-Ochs serves as Eagle's first female and 30th overall Commanding Officer, assuming command from CAPT Michael Turdo on 24 June, 2022.
-Turdo oversaw Eagle and her valuable diplomatic and training mission during the COVID-19 pandemic, limiting cruise opportunities and ports of call.